Chaste/PyChaste/doc/tutorials/TestScratchAssayTutorial.md

 layout: "single"
 ---

-This tutorial is automatically generated from the file ../test/python/cell_based/tutorials/TestScratchAssayTutorial.py .
+This tutorial is automatically generated from [TestScratchAssayTutorial](https://github.com/Chaste/PyChaste/blob/develop/test/python/cell_based/tutorials/TestScratchAssayTutorial.py) at revision [be59762f](https://github.com/Chaste/PyChaste/commit/be59762fe3e4709aa796fb442199fd23cadfd269).
 Note that the code is given in full at the bottom of the page.

-# Introduction
+## Introduction
 This tutorial is an example of modelling a scratch assay using a simple cellular automaton representation of cells.
 It will cover the following techniques: